nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Assigning tasks to groups: `task -ag`

 Assigns a specific task to groups’ task list.

+Let's say you would like to assign a particular task to all the students in a class.
+Instead of having to assign the task to each student individually, you can directly assign the task to all the students in one go by using the command below and specifying the index of the task in the Task Panel and the index of the group the students belong to in the Group Panel.

 Format: `task -ag GROUPINDEX TASKINDEX`